2022 Milestones National Autism Conference

 By Rachel Avner Torrance, MEd, BCBA, COBA, Owner and Director, Accessing Abilities, LLC and Pragaya Jha, Supervisee and Behavior Specialist

 Handling or better yet preventing inappropriate behaviors can feel overwhelming when you’re trying to get through the day and help your child achieve goals.
-While we know our children with Autism Spectrum Disorder (ASD) may struggle with social communication, sensory issues, transitions and changes in routine, we need strategies to deal with difficult behavior.
+While we know our autistic children may struggle with social communication, sensory issues, transitions and changes in routine, we need strategies to deal with difficult behavior.

 The first step is to figure out why your child is behaving the way they are.
 Keep notes on what happens before, during and after a difficult incident to help you understand what triggers the behavior.
 Talk to your child’s physician or dentist to see if a medical condition may be contributing.
 For example, covering their mouth because of a toothache or covering their ears because they have ear pain from an ear infection.
 Are there dietary or GI (gastrointestinal) issues that could be contributing?